Debian/tensorflow/tensorflow/compiler/xla/g3doc/operation_semantics.md

 | matrix [m x k] `dot`    | matrix [m x n]        | matrix-matrix           |
 : matrix [k x n]          :                       : multiplication          :

-The operation performs sum of products over the last dimension of `lhs` and the one-before-last dimension of `rhs`.
+The operation performs sum of products over the second dimension of `lhs` (or the first if it has rank 1) and the first dimension of `rhs`.
 These are the "contracted" dimensions.
 The contracted dimensions of `lhs` and `rhs` must be of the same size.
 In practice, it can be used to perform dot products between vectors, vector/matrix multiplications or matrix/matrix multiplications.

 ## DotGeneral